dawnsen1150/Applied-ML-LLM-Exercise/README.md

    ollama pull gemma3:4b
    ```

-2. Then, create a `.env` file with the following variables (use the same model name you pulled):
+2. Then, edit your `.env` file and set (use the same model name you pulled):

    ```bash
    MODEL_TYPE=ollama